San Jose (Costa Rica)

 Coffee Factory Tour

 While touring the coffee factory, we stumbled upon a colorful display of Costa Rica’s parade heads—cabezudos or mascaradas—oversized, handmade papier-mâché masks that bring mythical and cultural characters to life as they dance through the streets, especially on the National Day of Masquerades (October 31).
-Our guide explained that they are crafted by local artisans, these giant masks portray devils, witches, and giants in bold, exaggerated features and bright paints, each one a lively celebration of folklore and national identity.
+Our guide explained that they are crafted by local artisans.
+These giant masks portray devils, witches, and giants in bold, exaggerated features and bright paints, each one a lively celebration of folklore and national identity.
 Seeing them amid the rich aroma of roasting beans felt fitting: the masks’ playful, larger-than-life presence echoed the warm, communal spirit of Costa Rican traditions, reminding us how craft, story, and everyday places like a coffee factory intersect to keep culture vibrant.